 Ratio to household income*

 The graph above shows the ratios of nationwide housing prices and household debt to household income.
-If people only purchased houses with cash when they had the money to actually afford properties, houses prices will have grown alongside wages.
+If people only purchased houses with cash when they had the money to actually afford properties, housing prices will have grown alongside wages.

 Housing Prices and Median Income

 But instead, debt has fueled the increase in property prices over the past 28 years.
 The biggest mistake that a lot of people make, is to believe that house prices will continue to rise.
 This belief causes people to convince themselves to purchase an asset despite their inherent inability to afford it.
 A believe that an asset will rise in value makes the use of debt to acquire it a worthwhile activity.
 This belief is so high in Australia - it's like the whole nation has been living on a fantasy island.
 Banks and individuals have all been taking this drug, this hope in high future prices.
 Most people will say, "wow, real estate is the way to go, it's a great investment, look at the growth" but smart people will ask a question, "why are the house prices so high in Australia, relative to other countries?"
 Look at the graph below for example.
 Good investors will look at this and ask, why?